jfecher/ante-website/content/blog/stable_mutable_refs.md

 if they really do need to mutate through an "immutable" reference.

 ---
-## Experiment: Can We Track Whether A Types Interior is Aliased?
+## Experiment: Can We Track Whether A Type's Interior is Aliased?

-Before we discard `!stable t` entirely though we should note that the reason it loses it's advantage of being able to project into any type is only because `!shared t` also exists.
+Before we discard `!stable t` entirely though we should note that the reason it loses its advantage of being able to project into any type is only because `!shared t` also exists.
 Maybe the best solution would be to redesign the language to better support `!stable t` and `!shared t` together, if possible.
 One system I've seen toyed with in this mutability space as an alternative to Ante's shared references is to instead track whether a type is aliased in a field that may be dropped directly.
 So we want to have some notion for "a reference" and "a reference derived from another, which may be dropped if the first is mutated."
-To accomplish this, we're going to try to blend `!stable t` and `!shared t` since the former provides the projection we want and the later provides the mutation properties we need.
+To accomplish this, we're going to try to blend `!stable t` and `!shared t` since the former provides the projection we want and the latter provides the mutation properties we need.
 For example, we'd like to be able to recursively traverse through a tagged-union value, projecting references within until a mutation is desired.
 When we mutate we'll need to guarantee we don't have shared references inside the portion of the type that is being cut off from the rest.
 Can we have our cake and eat it too?
 Let's do an experiment.